 Voyageur Press $74.40

-59.66
+Frontier Communication $59.66

 Tester-Niemi Post $250.00

-Lake Country Power $

-Sandra Lee Olson $

 Unfinished Business

 Cemetery

 Mowing contract for the cemetery and town hall was awarded to Jim Witkowski following a motion by Kurt Johnson, a second by Jon Olson, and unanimous vote in favor of acceptance.
 The Clerk will talk to Jim and ask him to mow before Memorial Day.
 A contract will be drawn up with the same amounts for mowing as last year.
 A certificate of insurance will also be required to complete the agreement.